20k/binmat_rules/readme.md

 If competitive rules are being used, the BINMAT app (available for iOS and Android) provides an effective timer and turn counter.
 If not, any method of counting down from 110 to 0 can be used.

 The defender always takes the first turn.

+## Multiple Players

+Games are not restricted to 1v1

+In an XvY format, each player has their own hand.
+Players on the same side can see each other's hand.
+In the card game, players may play in any order.
+In the ingame version it appears players may have a defined turn order

+Each lane stack can only have one card drawn from it per attacker or defender turn as a whole.
+The attacker deck does not have this restriction

+The attacker turn and defender turn as a whole is still 5 seconds long

 ## Gameplay